 Cost of tribunal decision:

 Even if an employer wins their case, they normally have to pay their own legal fees.
 If they lose, they will have to pay their legal fees and a financial award (as decided by the tribunal), which could include up to six years’ back pay.
-Employers may also have to pay the successful employees’ tribunal fees, and, in limited circumstances, for example where they have acted unreasonably in dealing with the claim, the employees’ legal fees too.
+Employers may also have to pay the successful employees’ fees.
+For example, in limited circumstances, where they have acted unreasonably in dealing with the claim, the tribunal may order them to pay some of the employees’ legal fees too.

 Loss of reputation: